ClickAlgo/ctrader/README.md

 We offer a professional [coding service](https://clickalgo.com/ctrader-programming) from our team, with over 10 years of experience helping traders build automated trading strategies.

-You can gain access to our dedicated cTrader AI [TradeGPT](https://clickalgo.com/tradegpt) coding assistant and create Microsoft C# code with your instructions.
+You can gain access to our dedicated cTrader AI [TradeGPT](https://clickalgo.com/code-ai) coding assistant and create Microsoft C# code with your instructions.

+## cTrader Ai Tutors

+If you need help learning all the features of cTrader desktop, web, mobile and Mac, try [cTrader Sensei](https://clickalgo.com/sensei-ai)